braydenturner/DL4H_CourseProject/README.md

 ## Running The Code
 All the code is contained in a Jupyter notebook (Project.ipynb).
-At the very top is a cell to import some of the mosules we used (Sparsemax, numpy, etc.).
+At the very top is a cell to import some of the modules we used (Sparsemax, numpy, etc.).